 To limit the available fields, choose a log type from the Filter by type list.
 To show fields for all log types, choose Clear filter.

 Set threshold and severity levels

 Set your threshold and severity levels in the Trigger section.

 (Optional) Set recipients

 If you want to receive notifications or emails when the rule is triggered, choose an endpoint.
 If you don’t choose an endpoint, events will still be logged:

 Choose the endpoints or email addresses to notify.
-If you need help adding a new endpoint, see Alert endpoints.
+If you need help adding a new endpoint, see Notification endpoints.

 Choose a time period to suppress notifications.

 If the threshold is passed and the rule is triggered, Logz.io logs the event and sends the configured notifications.